 Ubehebe Crater is a large volcanic crater 600 feet deep and half a mile across.
-We often hear mistakenly that "Ubehebe" means "big basket", but the Paiute name Ubehebe was first applied to the 5,678 ft.
+We often hear mistakenly that "Ubehebe" means "big basket," but the Paiute name Ubehebe was first applied to the 5,678 ft.
 Ubehebe Peak, 24 miles southwest of the crater.
 How the name Ubehebe became associated with the crater is not known.
-To the Timbisha Shoshone Indians, the crater has been known as "Tem-pin-tta- Wo’sah", meaning Coyote’s Basket.
-Although applying this translation to the word Ubehebe has produced a great deal of confusion, but comparing the crater to a basket is appropriate.
+To the Timbisha Shoshone Indians, the crater has been known as "Tem-pin-tta- Wo’sah" has produced a great deal of confusion, but comparing the crater to a basket is appropriate.

 Cinders from these explosions cover much of the surrounding area.
 This material is very evident as you drive up the hill to the parking area.
 Some cinders can even be seen on the dry bed of ancient Lake Rogers on the valley floor north of the craters.
-The cinders covering most of the area came from Ubehebe and are as much as 150 feet thick at the crater rim, decreasing in depth radially outward from there.
-The colorful layers in the crater’s eastern wall are fanglomerates through which the explosion occurred.
-Fanglomerate is an alluvial fan deposit hardened into rock.
-Sandstone and conglomerate, loosely cemented together by calcite make up this conglomerate and most of the pieces of rock are either volcanic or metamorphic.
+The cinders covering most of the area came from Ubehebe and are as much as 150 feet thick at the crater rim, decreasing in depth outward from that point.
+The colorful layers in the crater’s eastern wall are radially through which the explosion occurred.
+Fanglomerate is an alluvial fan deposit which has hardened into rock.
+Sandstone and older conglomerate deposits, loosely cemented together by calcite make up this conglomerate and most of the pieces of rock are either volcanic or metamorphic.

-Ubehebe is not the only crater found in this part of Death Valley.
+Fanglomerate is not the only crater found in this part of Death Valley.
 There are clusters of craters to the south and west of Ubehebe.
-You can walk from the sign at Ubehebe Crater, around the rim to the west and over to Little Hebe Crater, observing various smaller craters along the way.
-Though smaller, Little Hebe appears to be even younger than Ubehebe as one looks at its almost uneroded rim.
-You can return to the parking lot the way you came or make it a loop hike by following the rim of Ubehebe on around to your starting point.
+You can walk from the sign at Ubehebe Crater, around the rim to the west and over to Little Ubehebe Crater, observing various smaller craters along the way.
+Though smaller, Little Hebe appears to be even younger than Ubehebe.
+You can return to the parking lot the way you came or make it a loop hike.